Saint Hyacinthe (Province of Canada electoral district): Boundaries

 Saint Hyacinthe electoral district was centred on the town of Saint Hyacinthe, and included the surrounding countryside (now mainly in Les Maskoutains Regional County Municipality).
 The Yamaska River ran through the district, on its way north to the Saint Lawrence River.

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2. The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 The Lower Canada electoral district of Saint Hyacinthe was not altered by the Act.
 It was therefore continued with the same boundaries in the new Parliament.
 Those boundaries had been set by a statute of Lower Canada in 1829:

 Members of the Legislative Assembly

-Saint Hyacinthe was represented by one member in the Legislative Assembly.
-The following were the members for Saint Hyacinthe.
+Saint Hyacinthe was a single-member constituency.

+The following were the members of the Legislative Assembly for Saint-Hyacinthe.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.